Banner by SRoni

 Even terrified as he was, this snatched his attention.
 “What?
 What?
 What do you mean?”

 “I mean this.”
 Loryn plucked up an oak slat chair from the corner, a heavy, solid piece that could have been used to club an ox.
 She tugged at it almost casually, and the wood splintered and tore in her hands.
 She let the pieces fall and looked up at him, her eyes seizing his with brutal, electric force.
-“And this,” she added, drawing back bloodless lips to expose long, pointed canine teeth.
+“And this,” she added, and her face changed.

 For a moment Jack believed the sheer impact of fear would actually stop his heart.
 Then Loryn turned violently away, hunching her shoulders and shaking uncontrollably.
 With a start of amazement he realized that she was crying.
 Crying!